Patients and Caregivers

 We recommend researching at least 2 or 3 options to find the best fit before committing to one provider.

-To register with the NYS Medical Marijuana Program and obtain the associated Registry ID card, you must apply via the Department of Health.
+To register with the NYS Medical Cannabis Program and obtain the associated Registry ID card, you must apply via the Department of Health.

-Certified and registered patients may specify up to two caregivers to assist in accessing and administering medical marijuana treatments.
+Certified and registered patients may specify up to five caregivers to assist in accessing and administering medical cannabis treatments.

-Designated caregivers must apply for a Registry ID card in order to assist patients with medical marijuana treatment.
+Designated caregivers must apply for a Registry ID card in order to assist patients with medical cannabis treatment.

 Registered caregivers may not be actively caring for more than five Registered Patients at a time.